tarapsharma/tarapsharma.github.io/index.md

 Today, my work lies at the intersection of mathematics, computation, and real-world problems.
 Whether I am studying numerical methods, teaching students, or sitting quietly in meditation, I remain a student of these three teachers.

 "May wisdom guide understanding, and may understanding serve the welfare of all."
-### Research & Curiosity
-What excites me most is how abstract mathematical structures intersect with **Machine Learning, AI, Data Science, and Health**.
-My goal is to bridge the gap between rigorous theory and data-driven insights.

 ---